Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-bean/README.md

 - 401 Unauthorized → handled by AuthenticationEntryPoint bean
 - 403 Forbidden → handled by AccessDeniedHandler bean
 - JSON responses include `status` and `timestamp`
+- Can be easily extended with extra fields (e.g., path, traceId)
 - Easy to integrate in larger Spring projects

 ## Example Error Response